valhuber/Tutorial-ApiLogicProject/readme.md

 &nbsp;&nbsp;

-## Establish your Python environment
+## Python environment
-Install your projects' virtual environment as described in the [Quick Start](https://github.com/valhuber/ApiLogicServer/wiki/Quick-Start).
-See also the `venv_setup` directory in your API Logic Project.
+Normally, you would install your projects' virtual environment as described in the [Quick Start](https://github.com/valhuber/ApiLogicServer/wiki/Quick-Start).
+Envisioned use for this project is under Docker - it runs under Docker, or dev-workbench, without configuration - the Docker evironment includes Python and API Logic Server.

 &nbsp;&nbsp;